I may receive commissions from purchases made through links in this article. Full Disclosure

 If you are going to cloth diaper make sure you register for a cloth diaper safe diaper cream.
 A popular favorite is to just use coconut oil.
 It’s nothing fancy and there isn’t a picture of a baby on it but coconut oil is a wonderful natural diaper cream.

 This will vary even in the natural parenting circles.
-Some choose to have baby co-sleep in the parents’ bed (no need to register for anything with that one!), some prefer the co-sleeper or bassinet option, and others prefer a separate sleeping area such as a crib or pack-n-play.
+Some choose to have baby co-sleep in the parents’ bed (no need to register for anything with that one!), some prefer the co-sleeper or bassinet option, and others prefer a separate sleeping area such as a crib with a non-toxic mattress or pack-n-play.

 Almost the second a baby is born then get wrapped up like a little burrito.
 Babies tend to like to be extra snug and secure and swaddling is a great way of achieving this.
 You can go with swaddling blankets, swaddle wraps, or even sleep sacks (not quite swaddling but a great way to keep baby warm without blanket hazards).